lgmorand/training-aks-lab1/_entries/02-04 challenge1.md

 **Task Hints**

 * It's recommended to use the Azure CLI and the `az acr create` command to deploy your ACR.
-Refer to the docs linked in the Resources section, or run `az acr create -h` for details
+Refer to the docs linked in the Resources section, or run `az acr create -h` for details. if you don't have a resource group yet, don't forget to create it first ;-)

 Create ACR